keepthrifty/keepthrifty.github.io/_posts/2016-11-27-staying-thankful-spend-happy-world.md

 Before we knew it, every interior door had a paper turkey and there were little slips of paper all over our house with the word "Gobbl" (sp) on them.

-{% capture tweet-text %}You couldn't walk into any room in our house in the last week without seeing a Thanksgiving decoration{% endcapture %}{% include tweet-link.html %}
+{% capture tweet-text %}You couldn’t walk into any room in our house last week without seeing a Thanksgiving decoration{% endcapture %}{% include tweet-link.html %}

 It was awesome for us and our kids were excited to have helped decorate.